 After breakfast, we transfer to the start of our last walk.
 Today’s walk takes us within sight of Britain’s tallest mountain Ben Nevis.
 We will pass locations famous for the film Braveheart with Mel Gibson, on our way to the village of Glen Nevis.
 Here we will have our final celebratory lunch at the Ben Nevis Inn.
 Afterwards, we head to Fort William which has a trail endpoint with sculpture in its main pedestrian street where we can take some final group photos and enjoy some time to shop for souvenirs in the quaint shops.
 From here we transfer back to Glasgow (2.5 hours drive) where you can be dropped back at the hotel or the airport.
 The end of a remarkable journey.

-We run regularly monthly tours from May to September every year.
-Dates are listed below however availability changes by the hour – to see real-time availability click on the monthly calendar at the bottom of the page and select the month you require.
+We run regular monthly tours from May to September every year.
 We will also consider opening up a new departure date if we have enough demand.
-Email us at firstname.lastname@example.org
+Email us at email@example.com

 Please contact us for more details on (02) 9975 4553 or email: firstname.lastname@example.org

 Please note your tour price does not include flights to / from the countries visited.
 We are offering our clients a service to book their international flights and any other travel plans during their holiday.
 If you would like our Flights Specialist to organise these requirements, please email us at email@example.com with your requirements.

 Spot Specials - Save up to $500 per couple on selected departures